In this article, you will learn:

 In Java 10, Application Class Data Sharing (AppCDS) was added, which allows not only JDK classes but also application classes to be stored in this binary format.

-Ahead-of-Time Class Loading & Linking builds upon (App)CDS.
+In fact, Ahead-of-Time Class Loading & Linking builds upon (App)CDS.
 If you looked at the file AotTest.conf earlier, you might have noticed that the header says it’s a “CDS archive dump.”

-While Class Data Sharing merely reads and parses the classes and then stores them in a binary format, with AoT Class Loading & Linking, the classes are additionally – as the name suggests – loaded into Class objects and linked.
+While Class Data Sharing merely reads and parses the classes and then stores them in a binary format, with AOT Class Loading & Linking, the classes are additionally – as the name suggests – loaded into Class objects and linked.

 Conclusion